 Floors including sub-floors

 Repair Category 1

 Notes No significant defects were noted.

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom

+compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings
+Intern al joinery and kitchen fittings

-Repair Category 1 Notes No significant defects were noted.
-Further updating could be considered to personal preference in future.
+Repair Category 1

+Notes No significant defects were noted.

 Chimney breasts and fireplaces

-Repair Category 1 Notes We assume the back boiler system has been installed in line with the manufacturer's guidelines.
+Repair Category 1

+Notes We assume the multi fuel stove has been installed in line with the manufacturer's guidelines.
 It is good practice to have flues routinely checked/swept.

 Internal decorations

-Repair Category 1 Notes Internal decorations are generally in fair condition.
-Further updating could be considered to personal preference in future.
+Repair Category 1

+Notes Internal decorations are generally in fair and fresh condition.